nestibry/umnbc-mod09-professional-readme-generator/assets/output/generated-readme.md

 ## Contributing

--
-- AND
+- bbbbb
-- Please follow the [Contributor Covenant](https://www.contributor-covenant.org/) when contributing
+- If allowed to contribute, please follow the [Contributor Covenant](https://www.contributor-covenant.org/) when contributing

 ## Questions